 How to Convert Currency Like a Pro (Beyond Google)

-Type "USD to EUR" into Google and you get a number.
-That number is the spot rate β€” the wholesale price banks pay each other to trade currency.
+The Bank for International Settlements' triennial central bank survey reported USD 7.5 trillion in average daily foreign-exchange turnover in April 2022, and roughly 88% of that volume runs against the US dollar β€” meaning the wholesale rate Google quotes is the price for institutions trading in seven-figure tickets, not the price a consumer ever actually receives.
+Type "USD to EUR" into Google and you get the spot rate: the wholesale midpoint that banks pay each other to trade currency.
 The number you actually get when you spend, transfer, or convert money is almost never that.
-The difference, called the spread, is where banks and credit cards quietly take 2-4% out of every international transaction.
-Across a year of travel, freelance income, or business invoicing, that gap adds up to thousands of dollars most people never realize they're paying.
+The difference, called the spread, is where banks and credit cards quietly take 2–4% out of every international transaction per the Federal Reserve Bank of New York's "Primer on the Foreign Exchange Market" β€” and across a year of travel, freelance income, or business invoicing, that gap adds up to thousands of dollars most people never realize they're paying.

 Why Google's Currency Conversion Is Fine for Casual but Not for Transactions